Many people’s estates don’t file a federal, estate-tax tax return. The filing thresholds are huge.

 That $2.193 million threshold, which was set in 2018, really should be about $2,586,000 in 2022.
 And then probably closer to $2,800,000 for 2023.

-Thus, if your estate is even close to the filing threshold now, your personal representative or executor should plan on needing to file when the time comes.
+Thus, if your estate is even close to the filing threshold now, your personal representative or executor should plan on filing when the time comes.
 And maybe even more actionable?
 You probably want to consider some estate planning.

 When a Washington State Estate Pays Taxes